 A single user can have different usernames in different applications.
 These different usernames are called 'aliases'.
-As a Crowd administrator, you can manage each user's aliases for the applications the user is authorised to access.
+As a Crowd administrator, you can manage each user's aliases for the applications the user is authorized to access.

 On this page: